Helmholtz-AI-Energy/AI-HERO-Energy/README.md

     sbatch evaluation/forecast.sh

 In the bash scripts you again need to adapt the paths to your workspace and also insert the correct model weights path.
+Each line of the csv-file should contain the 7x24=168 values of a single forecast without a header.

 After the csv is created, the MASE is calculated using `evaluation.py`, which again will use the validation set during development.
 You do not need to adapt this file, for evaluating on the test set the organizers will use their own copy of this file.